DigitaleGesellschaft/jekyll-theme-conference/README.md

 The location main page shows a navigation bar listing all the different rooms by name.
 Due to the quirks of Jekyll, the main page itself cannot be listed by title as defined in its Front Matter.
 Instead, the title of the main landing page for the navigation bar is taken from the language files and defaults to "Directions".
 To change this, you can either change the language files directly (see the _Language_ section above), or you provide an alternative title by setting the `navbar_title` to the desired title under the `location` property.

+The `location` layout can include a venue name (`name`) and a postal address (`postal_address`) that is automatically formatted in machine readable way.
+Both properties also used in the schema.org structured data (if enabled, see the _Meta Data for Search Engines and Link Previews_ section above for more information).
+The postal address can contain the following optional properties:
+  - `street`: Street address (e.g., "Neue Hard 12")
+  - `locality`: City or locality (e.g., "Zurich")
+  - `postal_code`: Postal or ZIP code (e.g., "8005")
+  - `region`: State, province, or region (e.g., "ZH", "Zurich")
+  - `country`: ISO 3166-1 alpha-2 country code (e.g., "CH")

 The `location` layout can include a map to point to your venue by adding the `map: true` setting (default: `true`) to the `location` property.
 See the _Map_ section above for more information.

 Example: